-On the last Saturday of each month, we’ll be offering a free online event featuring a womxn in STEM Guest Speaker.
-We at Terranaut Club believe it’s critically important for girls and gender minorities to see themselves represented in STEM careers, so we developed this Guest Speaker Series to offer our participants more (virtual) face time with womxn in these fields.
-Our Guest Speaker Series is open to girls+ (girls & gender minorities) who live in 🇨🇦 Atlantic Canada or 🇺🇸 Florida and meet the event’s suggested age range.
+We believe it’s critically important for girls+ to see themselves represented in STEM careers, so we developed this Guest Speaker Series to offer our participants more (virtual) face time with womxn in these fields.
+These events are open to girls+ (girls & under-represented genders) who live in Atlantic Canada or Florida and meet the event’s suggested age range.
 These free events typically take place on the last Saturday of each month, are held on Zoom, and are 1 hour.

-If you’re not able to tune in live, these events will be recorded and posted later on our YouTube page.
+If you’re not able to tune in live, these events are recorded and shared on our YouTube page.